 Chemistry (Instructional track)

 The Chemistry/Instructional Track major is an interdisciplinary program for students who wish to teach chemistry and other science courses at the secondary school level.
-The program meets State of Michigan requirements as well as American Chemical Society recommendations for teaching chemistry in high school.
-A student may earn a BS degree in Chemistry and qualify for a Michigan Provisional Secondary Teaching Certificate by completing the professional sequence of education courses including one semester of directed teaching; by completing the prerequisite, major, and cognate requirements listed below; and by fulfilling the CASL distribution and graduation requirements.
+The program meets State of Michigan requirements as well as American Chemical Society (ASC) recommendations for teaching chemistry in high school.
+A student may earn a BS degree in Chemistry and qualify for a Michigan Provisional Secondary Teaching Certificate by completing the professional sequence of education courses including one semester of directed teaching; by completing the prerequisite, major, cognate requirements and by fulfilling the Dearborn Discovery Core (DDC) graduation requirements.
 Students must also complete at least 100 credit hours of non-education courses; have a minimum 2.75 overall GPA; have a 2.75 or better GPA in their teaching major and in education courses; and have a 2.75 in their teaching minor.
 Students must take the Michigan Test for Teacher Certification (MTTC) prior to being recommended for a Michigan teaching certificate.

 Chemistry/Instructional Track majors must complete 40 credit hours of prerequisite courses.
 These courses should be completed early in the student's curriculum.